Nastusya-max/Front-End-Lab-Chernyavskaya/README.md

 # Network interaction
-* Develop page with two dropdowns “Title” and “Category”
+* Develop page with two dropdowns "Title" and "Category"
 * Values of selections should invoke render of data from https://api.publicapis.org/
 * Handle possible error cases

 ## Attention
-To date, records do not contain titles, so we display the description and api of entries corresponding to the selected category
+To date, entrie do not contain "Title", so we display the "Description" and "API" of entries corresponding to the selected category